blocks1245/blocks1245/README.md

 - 👋 Hi, I’m @blocks1245
 - 👀 I’m interested in space and maths
-- 🌱 I’m currently learning Java android ap development
+- 🌱 I’m currently learning Java and android app development
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me: not